witny23/csci_441_meteor_challenges/campaign/README.md

-git Completed React Component chllngs for vids 15a, 15b
+git React Props Challenges for vids 16a - 16b

 GOALS